tottyn/rmanual/README.md

 ## Code of Conduct

 All files on this repo are released under the following [Code of Conduct](code_of_conduct.md).
 Please submit an issue for any questions and concerns.
 I do not own the GSS dataset hosted here.
 It is a subset obtained from the Data Explorer linked in the manual.

+## Licensing
+Introducing RStudio: Hands-On Learning and Career Readiness in the Social, Behavioral, and Educational Sciences © 2025 by Njesa Totty is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/.